aunum/gold/README.md

 ## Contributing
 Please open an MR for any issues or feature requests.

-The project is fairly simple to hack on, environments are provided through [Sphere](http://github.com/aunum/sphere).
+The project is fairly simple to hack on, environments are provided through [Sphere](http://github.com/aunum/sphere), models are provided through [Goro](http://github.com/aunum/goro).

 Feel free to ping @pbarker on Gopher slack.